lr101/buff_lisa/README.md

 #### [Groups](/lib/Files/DTOClasses/group.dart)

 A group instance has multiple attributes and can be identified through the unique groupId.
-To initialize a group there must be at least a groupId, name, visibility and a invite url if the visibility is not zero.
+To initialize a group there must be at least a groupId, name, visibility and an invite url if the visibility is not zero.
 The groups also contains all pins that can be loaded from the server.
 Groups are saved offline when created or edited, so an offline use is possible, when the server is not available.

 #### [Pins](/lib/Files/DTOClasses/pin.dart)